JasonNumberThirteen/JavaScriptArkanoid/README.md

 ## Features
 - Base resolution is 256x144
-- Scalable game window by a constant value
+- Fully scalable game window by a constant value including graphics and font
 - Adjustable plenty of values in single script

 ## Usage